s14321k/Interview-Qusions-markdowns/SpringBoot.md

 *   **`@NamedQuery`**: Defines a static, named query that can be referenced by its name.
 *   **`@Version`**: Used for optimistic locking to prevent concurrent modifications.
 *   **`@PersistenceContext`**: Injects an `EntityManager` instance, which is the main interface for interacting with the persistence context.
+*   **`@PrePersist`**: Marks a method as a callback that is executed before an entity is first saved (persisted) to the database.
+It's ideal for setting default values, such as creation timestamps or UUIDs, right before the `INSERT` operation.
+*   **`@PostPersist`**: Marks a method as a callback that is executed after an entity has been saved to the database.
+This is useful for logging, sending notifications, or triggering subsequent processes after a successful `INSERT`.

 </details>

 <details>